Topological sheaves and spaces of distributions in the global case: Conventions on spaces and D -modules

-These hypothesis, by Remarks \ref{oss:tensoriisomorfi} and \ref{oss:prodottiregolarifreccetta} are satisfied, for example, if $B$ or $C$ are equal to $\pbarOpolim{A}$ or $\pbarDpolim{A}$.
-Under the assumption above the product $B\tensor{\ra}C$ has a natural structure of algebras and the product is continuous in both variables (the proof of this claim is completely analogous to the proof of point a) in the Lemma \ref{lem:BCMN} below which treats the more general case of modules).
+These hypothesis, by Remarks \ref{oss:tensoriisomorfifasci}, \ref{oss:prodottiregolarifreccetta} are satisfied, for example, if $\calB$ or $\calC$ are equal to $\pbarOpolim{A}$ or $\pbarDpolim{A}$.
+Under the assumptions above the tensor product $\calB\tensor{\ra}\calC$ has a natural structure of algebra whose multiplication is continuous in both variables (the proof of this claim is completely analogous to the proof of point b) in the Lemma \ref{lem:BCMN} below which treats the more general case of modules).
 In particular the topological modules

 have a natural structure of algebras, and the product is continuous in both variables.